 At the liver level, something new happens though.
 Because muscles (muscle leptin resistance) can no longer use the calories partitioned to them they return to the liver.
 Leptin resistance in the liver also downregulates the LDL receptor in the liver.
 This also changes how DHA can enter cell membranes all over the body.
 This allows the LDL particle to stay in the blood longer making it more susceptible to oxidation and disease.
 The liver responds by packaging this fuel into LDL particles to get rid of it.
 If the meal is high in carbs it makes small dense LDL.
 (SdLDL) If the calories are high in fat or protein the LDL is intermediate or large fluffy LDL.(ILDL or VLDL) SdLDL is the particle that causes many chronic diseases when it is present in excess chronically.
 It correlates best with heart disease and stroke risk.
 This is the most important thing to take away from a lipid panel.
-You want this number as close to zero as possible. sdLDL also causes high blood pressure and atherosclerosis because it damages the vascular endothelium (lining of artery) and the LDL particle is small and dense so it fits between the endothelial cells and deposited in the arterial wall to make it a lead pipe.
+You want this number as close to zero as possible. sdLDL also causes high blood pressure and atherosclerosis because it damages the vascular endothelium (lining of an artery) and the LDL particle is small and dense so it fits between the endothelial cells and deposited in the arterial wall to make it a lead pipe.
 Before it gets into the artery wall it usually becomes oxidized (rusted) because it is chemically very sensitive to chemicals that cause oxidation.
 (IL6, TNF alpha, and ROS are some of these) The large fluffy VLDL is not a problem because they can not fit in vessel walls so most go to our fat under the control of LPL and hormone-sensitive lipase.
 (Estrogen and testosterone levels determine where in the body this fat goes and stays!)
 This is the real reason why andropause and menopause cause weight gain in specific parts of your body as you age.
 Your sex steroid status varies with the amount of inflammation present at the cellular level because of resonance changes in your pituitary gland.
 Understand that the inflammatory chemicals from the fat are what cause this to happen over time.